AndrianBdn/GVR-SceneKit/README.md

 	- There are two warning during build: … direct access in gvr::Singleton gvr::ServerLogger ::GetInstance() to global weak symbol — see [issue](https://github.com/googlevr/gvr-ios-sdk/issues/22) in GVR project.

-- Scene time is always 0, however SceneKit is not using scene time by default.
-It is possible to change this in SceneKitVRRenderer.